MarinKabic/CarsFuelEconomy-Python-SQL/README.md

 # CarsFuelEconomy-Python-SQL

-This projects is about web scraping in **Python**, data cleaning and data exploration in **SQL Server** on various data about cars released from 2016 to 2022.
+This projects is about web scraping in **Python**, data cleaning and data exploration in **MS SQL Server** on various data about cars released from 2016 to 2022.

 The analyzed dataseb is web scraped using Python from https://www.fueleconomy.gov